self-host/self-host/docs/k8s_deployment.md

 When deploying to Kubernetes, there are a few things we recommend you to do;

-- Use [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) when deploying selfserv, selfpmgr and selfpwrk.
+- Use [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) when deploying aapije, juvuln and malgomaj.
 - Store all configuration in [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/)
 - Use an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for HTTP traffic from the internet.
 - Use [PgBouncer](https://www.pgbouncer.org/) as a Connection Proxy to the DBMS(s).
 A pre-built container image can be found at [ganehag/pgbouncer:latest](https://hub.docker.com/r/ganehag/pgbouncer)
-- Only scale up `selfserv` and `selfpwrk` to more replicas if the load requires it.
+- Only scale up `aapije` and `malgomaj` to more replicas if the load requires it.

 ## Examples

 ### Selfserv

-Below we give an example of the YAML files required to deploy the `selfserv` program.
-We leave it as an exercise to the reader to add/modify/extend these as suited for their environment, along with the files required to deploy `selfpmgr` and `selfpwrk`.
+Below we give an example of the YAML files required to deploy the `aapije` program.
+We leave it as an exercise to the reader to add/modify/extend these as suited for their environment, along with the files required to deploy `juvuln` and `malgomaj`.

 #### ConfigMaps